 This trail running shoe may be a good option for runners who prefer different terrains.
 The Gel-Venture 7 features ASICS’s classic cushioning, as well as extra cushioning at the rear of the foot to absorb shock on impact.

 The company states that the Gel-Venture 7 molds to the shape of the runner’s foot, improving comfort with each run.

-The Gel-Venture 7 also comes with a removable sock liner that allows runners to use shoe or heel inserts while running, providing extra support.
+The Gel-Venture 7 also comes with a removable sock liner that allows runners to use shoe or heel inserts for extra support while running.

-An ISOFit upper provides a responsive fit, and the contoured footbed provides good support from toe to heel.
-The wider fit of the shoe also allows for extra stability.
+An ISOFIT upper provides a responsive fit, and the contoured footbed provides good support from toe to heel.
+The wider fit of the shoe also gives extra stability.

-The company state that its EVERUN topsole helps deliver a more energized run and continuous cushioning and its PWRFoam midsole improves durability.
+The company states that its EVERUN topsole helps deliver a more energized run and continuous cushioning.
+It also notes that the PWRFOAM midsole improves durability.

-Without adequate cushioning and support in running shoes, people with plantar fasciitis may experience more pain in the heels and arches of the foot, especially after exercising.
+Without adequate cushioning and support in running shoes, people with plantar fasciitis may experience more pain in the heels and arches of the feet, especially after exercising.

-Finding the right running shoe will help to minimize foot and heel pain and provide support.
+Finding the right running shoe will help minimize foot and heel pain and provide support.

-There is a range of running shoes that are suitable for people with plantar fasciitis, which come in a variety of widths and colors.
+People prone to plantar fasciitis can choose from a range of suitable running shoes, which come in a variety of widths and colors.

-Some running shoes come with removable socks or insoles, enabling people with plantar fasciitis to use their own shoe or heel inserts.
+Some running shoes come with removable socks or insoles, enabling people with plantar fasciitis to use their own shoe or heel inserts for additional support.